Jump King: Plot

 There is a "smoking hot babe" at the top, and Jump King wants to reach her.
 To reach her, he must jump up a series of platforms.

 Reception

 The game received mostly positive attention.
 Oliver Roderick of Switch Player noted the game's intentional difficulty, but described it as "truly solid".
 Similarly, Andrew Shaw of The Digital Fix praised the game's difficulty, soundtrack, and "beautifully pared-down but still vibrant and evocative 16-bit art style and equally retro sound effects."
-Other reviewers were critical of the game's difficulty, with Paul Collett of Finger Guns feeling that the game's challenge was "left to chance and [not] to player skill," despite the game not having any luck elements whatsoever.
+Other reviewers were critical of the game's difficulty, with Paul Collett of Finger Guns feeling that the game's challenge was "left to chance and [not] to player skill" despite the game not having any luck elements.